 It can be more difficult for people with dementia to see large panes of glass.
 That can lead to accidents and injuries.

-To make glass more visible, add non-adhesive decals, pictures, or posters on shower doors, patio doors, or picture windows.
+To make glass more visible, consider adding non-adhesive decals, pictures, or posters to shower doors, patio doors, or picture windows.

-This can also be a fun way to decorate!
+This can also be a fun way to add a personal touch to your decor!

 Recommended for you: